lelandjansen/ScaleBook/README.md

 Musical scale resource website by Leland Jansen.
 From the initial sketches to the code thus far, everything has been created independently and coded from scratch.

+### Code quality disclaimer
+I created ScaleBook as a "learn to code" project (at a time when the only data structure I knew was an array).
+I'm proud of the ScaleBook's outcome but think it's worth mentioning that the code quality is not a reflection of my current ability.

 ![ScaleBook home](ScaleBook_home.jpg)

 ## Contents